MICA Legionella by D...

 Q: How can this test be used in risk management?

-Stephane: Regulatory obligation and self-monitoring is key to solid Legionella risk management.
+Stephane: Regulatory obligation and self-monitoring are key to solid Legionella risk management.

 In less than ten days, L. pneumophila can go from a non-detectable concentration to a concentration presenting a danger for human health.